- Implementation Procedure

 - A comprehensive Records Inventory (using SFN 2041) and an analysis of the existing records management program must be completed.
 The records inventory is usually completed by the staff of ITD Records Management.

-- ITD Records Management will submit a written report to the agency head on the type of records found in the agency and any recommendations for the improved maintenance of all records located within the agency.
+- ITD Records Management will submit a written report to the agency director on the type of records found in the agency and any recommendations for the improved maintenance of all records located within the agency.

 - The records disposal process will be completed by the agency.